kebaldwi/DNAC-TEMPLATES/LABS/LAB-5-Python/README.md

 ## Preparation

-To complete this module, it's best to connect to the DCLOUD lab environment using your laptop so that you can get accustomed to and begin using the tools.
-If you cannot install postman, completing all tasks via the workstation in the DCLOUD environment is possible.
+To complete this module, it's best to connect to the dCloud lab environment using your laptop so that you can get accustomed to and begin using the tools.
+If you cannot install python, completing all tasks via the workstation in the dCloud environment is possible via the script server.

 Our screenshots will all be from the jump host but remember you can use your laptop.